Homegateway/SmartDeviceTemplate/SDT/schema2.0/docs/SDT_Components.md

 # SDT Components

-In this document an overview about the SDT 2.0 ødefinitions and component hierarchy is given.
+In this document an overview about the SDT 2.0 definitions and component hierarchy is given.

 ## Contents